The Software Engineer’s Career - Beyond Senior

 You typically expect Juniors to be given in-depth descriptions of problems, often coupled with decent descriptions of the desired solution.
 For instance there is usually some form of more or less detailed business expectation described (if my experience is any indication - usually less).

 If you work in the retail industry, the bug might contain the following description: "The generated invoice doesn't have the promoted line item with $0 value.
 Whenever we give a customer a gift due to promotion it should be the last item on the invoice with the price equal to $0".
 This actually forms a problem statement (missing line item) and a business solution (line item with $0 as the last position on the invoice).
 Usually what follows next is a conversation with a more senior engineer who might even tell the Junior which part of the system to look at and what is likely to be changed.
 This is part of the technical solution (where the change should be added).
-In short, the remaining work is the implementation, and even this is probably already understood by a more senior engineer.
+In short, the remaining work is the implementation, and even this is probably already roughly known by a more senior engineer.

 The situation is a little more complex for mid-level engineers.
 They might get something similar to what’s above but, more frequently, the pointers to the actual implementation - where and how to modify code base - are less explicit or non-existent.
 After all, Mid-level engineers usually have the experience to use their own judgment and find the optimal implementation themselves.

-Frequently, even a solution is not given.
+Frequently, even a solution is not clearly given.
 What might happen is a problem statement such as: "This invoice doesn't seem right.
 Customer should have the promotion item highlighted somehow on it."
 Usually an engineer wouldn't have any idea what it should look like, but they'll extract some pointers to people who might know ("Talk with Mike from accounting, he might know").
 In short, more communication outside of the direct engineering team area is needed and, to a significant extent, this communication is left in the hands of the engineer.
 This situation often becomes the ‘daily bread and butter’ for a senior engineer.

 Beyond Senior engineers, the situation can become even more complex.
 The problem statement may be less clear, and it might even be expected that Staff (and higher-level) engineers help direct the organization toward the right problems to solve.
 While it may not typically be a business problem, it could certainly involve technical or organizational challenges, especially when these issues impact the effectiveness of the engineering part of the organization.
 Over time, problems often become a blend of business, financial, technological, and organizational factors.
 In larger organizations, many big problems exceed the boundaries of being purely technical.